johndwalker/clinerules-bank/05-coding-best-practices.md

 ### Step 6: Optimize the implemented codes
 - Optimize the implemented code, after all changes are tested and verified.

+### Step 7: Document completed work
+- Update the relevant checklist item in the plan document following the project management['execute-the-plan'](./04-project-management.md#execute-the-plan) instructions, including updating any relevant gitlab issues and epics.

 ## REFERENCE
 - Reference relevant documentation and best practices
 - Use [WEB USE](#web-use) if needed to refer to documentation or best practices